Is Your Iron Really Low? What You Need to Know

 🚩 Why Ferritin Alone Can Be Misleading

-Standard ferritin ranges (15–150 ng/mL) are designed to spot severe deficiencies.
-But they’re not optimal for women with hormonal symptoms.
-I want my clients in the optimal zone of 70–90 ng/mL—especially if you’re dealing with:
+Standard ranges for ferritin (15–150 ng/mL) are designed to catch severe deficiencies.
+However, these ranges are not optimal for women experiencing hormonal symptoms.
+I prefer my clients to aim for the optimal zone of 70–90 ng/mL—especially if they are dealing with:

 Fatigue